Their main role is to create new packaging products in response to briefs.

 There are opportunities for advancement into senior technologist or managerial positions, providing that employees are able to change employer or relocate if necessary.

-Opportunities are advertised by careers services and recruitment agencies, online, in newspapers and in a variety of publications such as New Scientist, Packaging News, Chemistry World, and Packaging Today.
+Opportunities are advertised by careers services and recruitment agencies, online and in a variety of publications such as New Scientist, Packaging News, Chemistry World, and Packaging Today – along with their online equivalents.
 Early applications to larger employers are advisable.
 Speculative applications are also recommended.

 There are routes into a career in packaging technology for both university graduates and school leavers.
 Graduates will need a degree in an appropriate technical, scientific or engineering subject such as graphic design, biology, chemistry, biochemistry, chemical engineering, mechanical engineering, production or manufacturing engineering, materials sciences and life, medical or physical sciences.